aybdee/aybdee.github.io/content/posts/simulatingcircuits.md

 to figure out a working model for the circuit

-first for the syntax I went with the easier handsoff approach the circuit componenets are represented based on how they would be connected on an "infinite" (breadboard)["https://learn.sparkfun.com/tutorials/how-to-use-a-breadboard/all"]
+first for the syntax I went with the easier handsoff approach the circuit components are represented based on how they would be connected on an "infinite" (breadboard)["https://learn.sparkfun.com/tutorials/how-to-use-a-breadboard/all"]

 {{< figure src="/img/breadboard.jpeg" alt="" position="center" style="border-radius: 8px;" caption="" captionPosition="right" captionStyle="color: red;" >}}